georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 For a step-by-step on how to publish to CRAN, visit https://r-pkgs.org/release.html

 ## Conclusion
-Publishing an addin is easy and can make your code development more efficient.
+Publishing an addin is simple and can make your code development more efficient.
 In turn, addins can make your life easier, as well as that of anyone who needs to use your code.
+As an education tool, addins are capable of supporting R learners by exposing them to code and making it easier to see results.